Chapter 0: Intro - Yamaha USA

 Image of tone board

-The GX-1 is classed as a synthesizer because its tone-generator section contains an analog synthesizer comprising VCOs, VCFs, and VCAs, and also because it can control changes in tone over time, which is fundamental to the creation of sounds.
-It is a little-known fact that this type of evolving sound could not easily be created using just the instrument, and the Tone Board—a dedicated editor incorporating a visual guide—was required to do this.
+The GX-1 is classed as a synthesizer because its tone-generator contained an analog synthesizer comprising VCOs, VCFs, and VCAs.
+It could also control changes in tone over time, which is fundamental to the creation of sounds.
+This type of evolving sound could not easily be created using just the instrument; the Tone Board—a dedicated editor incorporating a visual guide—was required to do this.

 Manual image